RV propane detector lifespan | When should you replace them?

 4. Cazoner Natural Gas Detector and Propane Alarm, Methane, Butane, LPG, LNG, Home Gas Alarm for Kitchen, Camper, or RV, Visual Audible High Sensitivity Gas Leak Alarm with LCD Display; Dual USB Power

 - SAFE & RELIABLE: With high-precision sensors and an all-in-one detection design, it can detect various lethal gases in the air: natural gas(methane, ethane, butane, LNG, etc.), propane (LPG or liquefied petroleum gas).
-Equipped with an LCD digital screen and a real-time display of leakage gas concentration can be used in the kitchen/camper.
+An LCD digital screen and a real-time display of leakage gas concentration can be used in the kitchen/camper.

-- CZR-HD1002 is the latest upgrade product of CAZONER technical team.
-Through strict quality control, it has passed thousands of functional tests and aging tests over two years and nine months.
-Detection levels range from 0% to 20% of LEL for multiple combustible gases, including methane, propane, butane, coal gas, town gas, LPG Liquid Petroleum Gas, LNG Liquid Natural Gas.
+- CZR-HD1002 is the latest upgrade product of the CAZONER technical team.
+It has passed thousands of functional and aging tests through strict quality control over two years and nine months.
+Detection levels range from 0% to 20% of LEL for multiple combustible gases, including methane, propane, butane, coal gas, town gas, LPG Liquid Petroleum Gas, and LNG Liquid Natural Gas.
 You can use it with confidence.

 35 Series Flush Mount – Dual Alarms Features